 While readable, usable documents are essential in any field, they’re absolutely critical in science.
 Stephen C. Stearns, Ph.D., founding editor of the Journal of Evolutionary Biology, advises graduate students on Yale University’s Department of Ecology & Evolutionary Biology site :

-Science is shared knowledge.
+Science is shared knowledge and scientists must convey ideas.
 Until the results are effectively communicated, they in effect do not exist.

 And while certainly this is true for science, it’s also true for documents written in other professions.
 To put it simply: if the idea isn’t conveyed so that it’s understood by the target audience, the idea doesn’t exist.
 And lest we believe that readers are to blame when they don’t understand a written document, Stearns puts that idea to rest: “If [as the reader] you do not understand something, don't feel bad — it's not your fault, it's the author's.
 He didn't write clearly enough.”